sketchc89/Simulated-Driving/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving.
+I used my computer mouse to drive.
+The quality of driving wasn't exceptional, and its hard to tell how the final model is affected by this.
+People on the Udacity forums mentioned that using a controller and a higher frequency mode worked much better.

 ![Centered][center_1]